Three-dimensional isometric tensor networks: Benchmarking

 In order to put the $\text{TEBD}^3$ benchmarks into perspective we have also performed a $\text{TEBD}^2$ benchmark for the 2D TFIM on a $5\times5$ square lattice.
 It is clear that the simulation of a 2D system with $\text{TEBD}^2$ is easier than that of a 3D system with $\text{TEBD}^3$, since the 3D version involves more truncation.
 We therefore expect $\text{TEBD}^2$ to have higher accuracy for similar bond dimensions.

-In Fig. \ref{2D_L5_accuracy} we show the energy density and $x$-magnetization for multiple $(D,\chi)$ at various $h$ for the $5\times5$ TFIM.
-In the top panel we see that the relative error is again smallest when deep in the ferromagnetic and polarized phases, with the critical region around $h_c\approx3$ again posing the biggest challenge.
+In Fig. \ref{2D_L5_accuracy} we show $E/N$ and $m_x$ for multiple $(D,\chi)$ at various $h$ for the $5\times5$ TFIM.
+In the top panel we see that the relative error of $E/N$ is again smallest when deep in the ferromagnetic and polarized phases, with the critical region around $h_c\approx3$ again posing the biggest challenge.
 As expected, we see that $(4,16)$ performs better in 2D than in 3D, reaching just below $0.5\%$ compared to just below $1\%$ in Fig. \ref{L3_accuracy}.
-The same is apparent from the bottom panel, where we see that $(4,16)$ already closely matches the exact magnetization in the critical region, which is reached only with $(6,36)$ in Fig. \ref{L3_accuracy}.
+The same is apparent from the bottom panel, where we see that $(4,16)$ already closely matches the exact $m_x$ in the critical region, which is reached only with $(6,36)$ in Fig. \ref{L3_accuracy}.